ericbiewener/vscode-vandelay/README.md

 ### `processImportPath: (importPath: string, absImportPath: string, activeFilepath: string, projectRoot: string) => ?string`
 When inserting a new import, this setting allows you to modify the import path that gets written to the file.
-Useful if you have your build tool configured in a way that allows it to process non-relative paths (for example, all your imports are relative to the project root).
-Returning a falsey value will all the standard relative path to be used.
+Useful if you have your build tool configured in a way that allows it to process non-relative paths (for example, all your imports are written relative to the project root).
+Returning a falsey value will cause the standard relative path to be used.

 * `importPath`:
 	* **JavaScript:** relative import path that will be written if you don't return a value.